sivash/JSONSparcerParser/README.md

 JSONSparcerParser
 =================
 README
-This is the readme for Version .1 of The SparcerParser
+This is the readme for Version .1 of The JSONSparcerParser

 Version Notes
 ----------
-.01 -> Initial release of The SparcerParser Library
+.01 -> Initial release of The JSONSparcerParser Library

 Purpose
 ----------